-- Consistent Veterinary Care
+- Consistent veterinary care

-- Nutritious Age-Appropriate Diet
+- Nutritious age-appropriate diet

-- Responsible Care
+- Responsible care

-While it was earlier thought that cats go through three basic stages of cat age, It is now acknowledged that they actually develop through six stages:
+While it was earlier thought that cats go through three basic stages of age, It is now acknowledged that they actually develop through six stages:

 Cat Age and Veterinary Care

-Newly-immunized kittens should be isolated from other family cats until they are cleared of the communicable disease.
+Newly-immunized kittens should be isolated from other family cats until they are cleared of the communicable diseases.
 The cats will also be tested for worms and checked for fleas, and initial vaccines will be given at their first vet visit.

-- Senior Cats' Veterinary Care Plan
+Senior Cats' Veterinary Care

 All cats 10 years or older should be seen at least twice a year for well-check.
 If they have any of the chronic diseases common to older cats, your veterinarian will need to see them on a more regular basis.
 Although dental care is important through all life stages, it is increasingly important during cats' senior years.